Introduction

 Snowflake vs Redshift Maintenance

 Scaling up and down i.e. switching compute data warehouse or resize with Snowflake can be done in a matter of seconds whereas with Redshift, scaling up and down is hard and takes a lot of time.
-The reason behind this is that compute and storage are separate, so naturally it doesn’t have to copy any data to scale up and down, data compute capacity can be switched at will.
+The reason behind this is that compute and storage are separate, so naturally it doesn't have to copy any data to scale up and down, virtual data warehouse and compute capacity can be switched at will.

 After a series of transformations i.e. updates or deletes, Redshift requires the administrator to do the clean ups which is popularly known as vacuuming.
 This is not the case when it comes to Snowflake, it requires no maintenance of such sort.
 Redshift's Vacuuming process is well documented in this post.